 Digital Public Library Pilot Project

-Since 2015, ODW has been working on a pilot project in collaboration with Ryerson University Library and Archives, the British Columbia Provincial Digital Library group, and the Digital Public Library of America community to set up and test a Canadian implementation of the DPLA platform.
-We’re committed to an open-source and community-based solution to aggregating Canadian content.
+Since 2015, ODW has been working on a pilot project in collaboration with Ryerson University Library and Archives, the British Columbia Provincial Digital Library group, and the Digital Public Library of America community to build a digital public library that can ingest and display institutions’ digital cultural heritage.
+We’re committed to an open-source and community-based solution to aggregating Canadian content; right now we’re working with SuppleJack, an ingest tool created by Digital New Zealand.
 So far we’ve been lucky enough to offer two paid positions on this project – Andrew Park in 2015, and Matt Barry in 2016-2017.
 Our work will be available on Github.

 We’ve done lots of work using Open Refine for normalizing newspaper indexes prior to ingestion to the VITA Toolkit.
 Often legacy indexes are captured in unwieldy systems or documents.
 We generate clean copies for ingest with OpenRefine by: reformatting fields for their intended format (such as machine-readable dates, subjects, titles, personal or corporate names); getting rid of duplicate records; fixing inconsistencies in spelling and capitalization to create a more controlled vocabulary; adding authorized Library of Congress Subject Headings and geolocations to provide dynamic links in the final display in VITA.
 See our Youtube uploads for a series of videos on OpenRefine for data normalization.